Local certification of geometric graph classes: Unit-disk graphs

 \subsection{Quasi-rigid graphs}

 Our next goal is to construct a sequence of unit-disk graphs $T_n$ on $O(n^2)$ vertices, with two vertices $u$ and $v$ such that in any unit-disk representation of $T_n$, $d_2(u,v)=\Omega(n)$.

 We define $T_n$ as follows.
-We consider two adjacent vertices $u,v$ of the infinite square grid and define $X$ as the set of vertices at distance at most $2n+1$ from $u$ or $v$ in the square grid, and $Y\subseteq X$ as the set of vertices at distance exactly $2n+1$ from $u$ or $v$.
+We consider two adjacent vertices $u,v$ of the infinite square grid graph and define $X$ as the set of vertices at distance at most $2n+1$ from $u$ or $v$ in the square grid graph, and $Y\subseteq X$ as the set of vertices at distance exactly $2n+1$ from $u$ or $v$.
 Note that $|X|=2(2n+2)^2=8(n+1)^2$ and $|Y|=8n+6$.
 The vertices of $Y$ are denoted by $y_1,\ldots,y_{8n+6}$.
-The graph $T_n$ is obtained from the subgraph of the square grid induced by $X$ by adding, for each vertex $y_i$ of $Y\subseteq X$, a vertex $c_i$ adjacent to $y_i$.
-We finally add edges to form a cycle $C$ containing all vertices $c_i$ in order, together with 10 new vertices (2 or 3 at each corner, see Figure~\ref{fig:tn}).
-The resulting cycle $C$ has length $8n+16$.
+The graph $T_n$ is obtained from the subgraph of the square grid graph induced by $X$ by adding, for each vertex $y_i$ of $Y\subseteq X$, a vertex $c_i$ adjacent to $y_i$.
+We finally add edges to form a cycle $C$ containing all vertices $c_i$ in order, together with 10 new vertices in the corners (2 or 3 at each corner, see Figure~\ref{fig:tn}).
+In Figure~\ref{fig:tn}, the vertices of $C$ are depicted in black, the vertices of $X$ are blue or red, and the vertices of $Y$ are the blue or red vertices that are adjacent to a vertex of $C$.

+The cycle $C$ has length $8n+16$.
 Note that the resulting graph $T_n$ contains $8n^2+24n+24=O(n^2)$ vertices and is a planar triangle-free unit-disk graph (see Figure~\ref{fig:tn}).
 A simple area computation shows that in any unit-disk embedding of $T_n$, $C$ bounds the outerface of the corresponding planar graph embedding (by the arguments of Section~\ref{sec:gc} there is a unique planar graph embedding in the sphere, and as all faces except $C$ have size at most 8, $C$ must be the outerface).

 \begin{restatable}[\apx{sec:prqrg}]{lemma}{lemtk} Let $c$ and $c'$ be two antipodal vertices on the cycle $C$ in $T_n$.
 In any unit-disk embedding of $T_n$, $d_2(c,c')\ge \left (\pi\sqrt{2}-4 \right ) n-O(\sqrt{n})=\Omega(n)$. \end{restatable}